 What are dental implants?

-Dental implants are titanium screws that serve as anchors in the jaw bone to replace missing teeth.
-After a few months the jaw bone fuses to the implant, then an abutment, or “post” is screwed into the implant.
-Finally, a crown, designed to look like a natural tooth, is either screwed into or cemented over as the abutment.
-Dental implants replace as many teeth as needed, from one tooth to all of the teeth on an arch.
+Dental implants are titanium screws that serve as anchors in the jawbone to replace missing teeth.
+After a few months, the jawbone fuses to the implant before an abutment or “post” is screwed into the implant.
+Finally, a crown that’s designed to look like a natural tooth is screwed into the abutment.
+Dental implants replace as many teeth as needed, from one tooth to all of the teeth in an arch.

 What are the benefits of dental implants?